-\As a condition of employment, the school board shall require a physical examination, including a chest X-ray or tuberculin test, of every school employee of the school district.
+As a condition of employment, the school board shall require a physical examination, including a chest X-ray or tuberculin test, of every school employee of the school district.
 Freedom from tuberculosis (TB) in a communicable form is a condition of employment.

-(Section 118.25(2)(a) of th e Wisconsin Statutes) GENERAL IN IFORMATION Employee Name First, Middle, Last Birthday (Mo./Day/Yr.)
-Address Street, City, State, Zip I. RES ULTS OF SCREENING AND DIAGNO STIC PROCEDURES FOR TUBERCULOSIS equirements.
-If the test is positive (15 a medical evaluation done of risk facto mm or greater induration for skin test rs, symptoms, and signs of active TB of r a negative blood test (Quantiferon TM , T-Spot, positive blood test), a PA and lateral chest x-I lisease.
-If a chest x-ray is suspicious for tubercusconsin TB Program with any questions about ray must be taken and alosis, then additional A. Mantoux Tuberculin Scree ning or Test / TB Blood Assay B. Chest X-ray Date Applied / Drawn Date Read / Result Date of X-ray • Interpretation Normal Abnorma Abnormal, recommend additional active disease · lings which may influence this indi Please Indicate Result(s) of Findings vidual's effectiveness as a school employe and Recommended Follow-Up. e?
+(Section 118.25(2)(a) of th ie Wisconsin Statutes) GENERAL IN IFORMATION Employee Name First, Middle, Last Birthday (Mo./Day/Yr.)
+Address Street, City, State, Zip I. RES ULTS OF SCREENING AND DIAGNO OSTIC PROCEDURES FOR TUBERCULOSIS equirements.
+If the test is positive (15 a medical evaluation done of risk facto mm or greater induration for skin test rs, symptoms, and signs of active TB of or a negative blood test (QuantiferonTM, T-Spot, positive blood test), a PA and lateral chest x-disease.
+If a chest x-ray is suspicious for tuberc isconsin TB Program with any questions about ray must be taken and ulosis, then additional A. Mantoux Tuberculin Scree ning or Test / TB Blood Assay B. Chest X-ray 1 Date Applied / Drawn Date Read / Result Date of X-ray Result Screening: Skin test: mm of induration '' lings which may influence this indi vidual's effectiveness as a school employes and Recommended Follow-Up. ee?
 II.
-PHYSICIAN I'S RECOMMENDATIONS AND CER TIFICATE OF SCHOOL EMPLOYEE EXAMINA ATION named school employee as required by y statute on,(Date) actice medicine in the State of Wisconsin, have dual rm at the time of examination.
-On the basis of for employment.
-The individual named herein Name of Examining Physician Signature > Date Return this form to o the school district.
+PHYSICIAN I'S RECOMMENDATIONS AND CER TIFICATE OF SCHOOL EMPLOYEE EXAMINA ATION HIS WILL CERTIFY THAT I, the examining physician; licensed to practice medicine in the State of Wisconsin, have examined the above amed school employee as required by statute on, and find the above named individual (Date) To be free not to be free from tuberculosis in a communicable form at the time of examination.
+On the basis of the examination I do I do not recommendations. end this person as physically suitable for employment.
+The individual named herein has been Name of Examining Physician Signature > Date Return this form to o the school district.